Sterlid/cs102-card-game/README.md

 Feel free to make changes (as long as the game still works as intended), and try not to push changes that makes vscode mad.

 Some changes we could add:
-- Replayability
+- Replayability (DONE)
 - Random Events/Powerups
 - Betting System
-- --Split classes into seperate files for easier understanding--
+- Split classes into seperate files for easier understanding (DONE)

 **notes:
 - I haven't made compile.bat and run.bat, you run the game from App.java.